 The term “satire” comes down to us from the Classical Greek word for “satyr drama.”
-The best example of a surviving satyr play from is Euripides’s Cyclops, and though we moderns have a limited perspective on these tetralogical comedies, we believe they originated from Dionysian drunken revelries, and that they once concluded a series of high tragic performances.
+The best example of a surviving satyr play is Euripides’s Cyclops, and though we have a limited perspective on these tetralogical comedies, we believe they originated from Dionysian drunken revelries, and that they once concluded a series of high tragic performances.
 After the death of Hellenism, the Greek word for “satyr” was converted into Latin as “satura/satira” meaning something akin to a “poetic medley.”
 Of course, the great Latin satirists were Juvenal, Horace, and Persius, and their poetic medleys continued the tradition of Bacchic revelry.
 In contrast, a modern satire, makes painfully explicit the distinctions between serious and ridiculous things.
 It often employs the use of comedy to bring ideology to its absurdist conclusions.
 Satire brings to light the goodness and badness of things in an obvious manner.
 Thus, understanding the authorial intent of a satire is critically important to its vitality.